 Read our most recent school Experience visit here.

-The school opened Grade 12 in 2018-19 and is now completely open from pre-KG.
-Although over 1,400 students sounds like a large number, in reality, the school was designed to accommodate many more students, and most grades have only two to four sections.
-Average class sizes are a maximum of 25 in pre-KG and KG, to a maximum of 30 from Grade 1 (although, in reality, classes are generally smaller the higher up the school students are).
-The teacher:student ratio is 1:17 - on the high side for many schools in Dubai, but average for the Indian curriculum.
-Teacher turnover at 19% in 2018-19, and 16% a year prior is around the average for Dubai (20-22%), though on the high side for an Indian curriculum school.
+Average class sizes are a maximum of 25 in pre-KG and KG, to a maximum of 30 from Grade 1.
+The teacher:student ratio is 1:18 - on the high side for many schools in Dubai, but average for the Indian curriculum.
+Teacher turnover appears to have been a consistent issue at 19% in 2018-19, and 16% a year prior is around the average for Dubai (20-22%),but on the high side for an Indian school.
+In the latest KHDA inspection report for 2022-23, teacher turnover has reached 20% - something we would assume must be a concern, given that no school wants to lose a fifth of its teachers each year.

 The school states that it has a specific focus on "Innovation and 21st Century Skills such as Critical Thinking and Problem-solving."
 It singles out its Extended Day-care facility [referred to as Day Boarding], supported by its After-school Enrichment Activities, the Genius Hour and its rigorous Career Guidance programme as specialist features of the school.